 More and Most Able Learners

 We also recognise that we have More Able and Most Able children in our school.
-These children demonstrate a higher ability than average for their year group and sometimes require differentiated tasks and opportunities to learn through challenges.
+These children demonstrate a higher ability than average for their year group and will require differentiated tasks and opportunities to learn through challenges.

-We are also aware that abilities and talents will emerge in a wide range of subjects and fields and we believe that it is important to develop the whole child.
+We also know that abilities and talents will emerge in a wide range of subjects and fields and we believe that it is important to develop the whole child.
 Children may be More/Most Able in diverse fields (academic, creative, sporting, social, leadership).
 These children may demonstrate an innate talent or skill in a creative or sporting field or may be recognised for their ability to help and support others.